Unflappable Scottie Scheffler clinches second Masters title with virtuoso display

 “I’m looking forward to getting home and celebrating with Meredith.
 Its been a long week here without her.”

-Scheffler will have the chance at more glory when the men’s major circuit heads to Kentucky’s Valhalla Golf Club next month for the PGA Championship, won for the third time by Brooks Koepka last year.
+Scheffler will have a chance for more glory when the men’s major circuit heads to Kentucky’s Valhalla Golf Club next month for the PGA Championship, won for the third time by Brooks Koepka last year.

 Woods struggles, Åberg soars